JvanKatwijk/dabradio/README.md

   	- SDRplay (both RSP I and RSP II),
   	- Airspy, including Airspy mini,
    	- SDR DAB sticks (RTL2838U or similar), and
+	- HACKRF one.

-Data services are not visible to the use, although data as subservice are - limited - implemented.
+Data services are not visible to the user, although MOT as subservice is - limited - implemented.

 ------------------------------------------------------------------
 Windows